rudidude86/gura-lang.github.io/documents/Network-Operation.md

 The following example works as a HTTP server, which generates a graph that shows values in SQLite3 database [temperature.sqlite3](https://github.com/gura-lang/gura/blob/master/sample/resource/temperature.sqlite3?raw=true).

-After the script runs, it waits for HTTP requests.
-Launch a Web browser and access to it as like http://localhost/?site=0,1.
-If you try it on Linux, you have to run the script as a root user or replace the port number with one larger than or equal to 1024.

     import(re)
     import(cairo)